Essential SAFe: Scaling Agile in the Workplace

 Agile Release Trains (ARTs)

-At the heart of SAFe is the concept of the Agile Release Train, or ART.
-An ART is a long-lived team of teams that plans, executes, and delivers value through a series of sprints or iterations.
+At the heart of SAFe is the concept of the Agile Release Train, or ART, a cross-functional team that plans, executes, and delivers value through a series of sprints or iterations over a long period.

-Each ART has a dedicated Product Owner, who is responsible for prioritizing the team’s backlog and ensuring that the team is working on the most valuable items first.
-The ART also has a Scrum Master, who facilitates the team’s agile ceremonies and helps the team continuously improve.
+Each ART has a dedicated Product Owner responsible for prioritizing the team’s backlog and ensuring the group works on the most valuable items first.
+The ART’s Scrum Master facilitates the team’s agile ceremonies helping them continuously improve.

 Program Increment (PI) Planning

-During PI Planning, the teams work together to break down high-level objectives into smaller, actionable items that can be completed in a single sprint.
-They also identify dependencies between teams and plan for any risks or impediments that might arise.
+During PI Planning, the teams break down high-level objectives into smaller, actionable items that can be completed in a single sprint.
+They also identify dependencies between teams and plan for any potential risks or impediments.

-Suppose you are employed by an e-commerce firm that is preparing for a major holiday sale.
+Suppose you are employed by an e-commerce firm preparing for a major holiday sale.

-During the iteration, the team holds daily stand-up meetings to ensure that everyone is on the same page and to identify any roadblocks or impediments that need to be addressed.
-At the end of the iteration, the team holds a retrospective to reflect on what went well and what could be improved in the next iteration.
+During the iteration, the team holds daily stand-up meetings to ensure everyone is on the same page; they also troubleshoot roadblocks.
+At the end of the iteration, the team holds a retrospective to reflect on what went well and what could be improved in the next session.

 Continuous Delivery Pipeline

-Let’s say you work for a financial services company that is developing a new online banking platform.
+Let’s say you work for a financial services company developing a new online banking platform.
 Within the Continuous Delivery Pipeline of SAFe, each stage would optimize the software development and deployment process:

 Join our community of Agile professionals today